linus106/lab/tomcat/CONTRIBUTING.md

 * GitHub PR - after resolving the issue in your local fork and pushing to your copy of the repository, open a GitHub PR for review.
 * Bugzilla attachment - attach the patch to the Bugzilla issue
-* Email - again, not preferred, but you may send an email to the developer list with a patch attached for review.
+* Email - again, not preferred, but you may send an email to the developer memo with a patch attached for review.

 #### Waiting For Feedback